 Growing up in the foothills of the Cascade Mountains and the waters of Puget Sound, I developed a passion for exploring wild places.
 This ultimately led me to the University of Montana in Missoula, where I studied forestry and recreation as an undergrad.
 Most of my free time is spent skiing, rafting, hiking, and fly-fishing - always in pursuit of a new trail or unexplored section of river.
 I spent two years developing tourism programs as a Peace Corps volunteer in Guatemala and later earned a graduate degree in Ecotourism.
 My extensive travels throughout Latin America have ignited a strong passion for indigenous cultures and adventure travel.
 My travels with Adventure Life have taken me to Peru, Ecuador, Antarctica, Nicaragua, Costa Rica, Chile, Lapland, the Canadian Arctic and most recently a trekking trip through the Cordillera Huayhuash in Peru.
 Who knows where I will end up next?My Travel Stories

 I'm a Missoula native who has been with Adventure Life almost from the beginning.
 With its family friendly policies and adventure- minded staff, Adventure Life is the perfect fit for me.
 I love to travel, especially on multisport trips such as the breathtaking Class V Futaleufu whitewater adventure.
 I also enjoy spending time with my fantastic family on outdoor adventures around Montana.
 I graduated from the University of Puget Sound with a Masters in Occupational Therapy.
-As a Watson Fellow, Presidential Scholar and mom, I hope to instill a passion for international travel and global consciousness in my four young kids.
-They've started their travels early, accompanying me to the Galapagos, Ecuador, Belize, Panama, Germany, the UK, Costa Rica and Guatemala.
+As a Watson Fellow, Presidential Scholar and mom, I hope to instill a passion for international travel and global consciousness in my four kids.
+They've started their travels early with special trips one on one with mom, accompanying me to the Galapagos, Ecuador, Belize, Panama, Germany, the UK, Costa Rica, Baja, Guatemala, Argentina, the Arctic and the Antarctic.
 I hope that is only the beginning!My Travel Stories

 I remember that moment of hesitation during the summer after sophomore year in college.
 I was at a non-descript campsite in the middle of the Plains states, on my way for a summer job in the Rockies.
 I was momentarily unsure about leaving the comforts of home and friends in Ohio, and considered turning around during that lonely night on the Plains.
 I did make it to the Rockies, fell in love with the mountains and quickly gained an itch for further travel.
 I have been lucky enough to find a partner and best friend who has that same itch for travel and love for the mountains.
 Together we’ve lived in and traveled to some pretty amazing places – Iceland, Antarctica, Spain, Australia, New Zealand, the Cook Islands, Nepal… I like putting my own travel experiences to work in connecting other travelers with the next great place on their ever-growing list of destinations.My Travel Stories